Canvas Course Content Retention

 What is the recommended or preferred way to temporarily "restore" a downloaded Canvas course for the purpose of reviewing content?

 The preferred method is to review course content prior to downloading the archive.
 At that point, instructors may make notes or take screenshots of the course.
-Alternatively, instructors can export each Canvas course via Settings and save it locally as a IMSCC Zip file.
+If the course has already been downloaded, instructors can export each Canvas course via Settings and save it locally as a IMSCC Zip file.
 These files can be opened by any LMS that supports "Common Cartridge" files.
 This format has been stable and used for many years.
-See: How do I export a Canvas course?

 To see the original course organization, one would need to import the cartridge through an LMS into a course shell.
 Anyone can request a non-CRN Canvas course at Western or create a free teacher Canvas Basic account and use that to import the extract.
 Again, most LMS's should be able to import the file type.